zabereznikova/docs.de-de/docs/standard/cross-platform/app-resources-for-libraries-that-target-multiple-platforms.md

 |<xref:System.Resources.ResourceManager.GetString%28System.String%29>|Ruft eine benannte Ressource für die aktuelle Kultur ab.|
 |<xref:System.Resources.ResourceManager.GetString%28System.String%2CSystem.Globalization.CultureInfo%29>|Ruft eine benannte Ressource ab, die zu der angegebenen Kultur gehört.|

- Der Ausschluss anderer <xref:System.Resources.ResourceManager> Mitglieder, die Möglichkeit, Portable Class Library, die serialisiert Objekte und nicht-Zeichenfolgen-Images können nicht aus einer Ressourcendatei abgerufen werden.
-Um Ressourcen aus einer portablen Klassenbibliothek verwenden möchten, sollten Sie alle Objektdaten im Zeichenfolgenformat speichern.
+ The exclusion of other <xref:System.Resources.ResourceManager> members from the Portable Class Library means that serialized objects, non-string data, and images cannot be retrieved from a resource file.
+To use resources from a Portable Class Library, you should store all  object data in string form.
 Beispielsweise können Sie numerische Werte in einer Ressourcendatei speichern, indem Sie sie in Zeichenfolgen konvertieren.
 Anschließend können Sie diese abrufen und mit der `Parse`-Methode oder der `TryParse`-Methode des numerischen Datentyps zurück in Zahlen konvertieren.
 Sie können Bilder oder andere Binärdaten durch Aufruf der <xref:System.Convert.ToBase64String%2A?displayProperty=nameWithType>-Methode in eine Zeichenfolgendarstellung konvertieren und sie durch Aufruf der <xref:System.Convert.FromBase64String%2A?displayProperty=nameWithType>-Methode als Bytearray wiederherstellen.

-## <a name="the-portable-class-library-and-windows-store-apps"></a>Die Portable Klassenbibliothek und dem Windows Store-Apps
+## <a name="the-portable-class-library-and-windows-store-apps"></a>The Portable Class Library and Windows Store Apps
- Projekte für portable Klassenbibliotheken Speichern von Ressourcen in RESX-Dateien, die dann in die RESOURCES-Dateien kompiliert und in der Hauptassembly oder in Satellitenassemblys werden, zum Zeitpunkt der Kompilierung eingebettet.
-Für Apps im [!INCLUDE[win8_appname_long](../../../includes/win8-appname-long-md.md)] hingegen müssen Ressourcen in RESW-Dateien gespeichert werden, die dann als einzelne PRI (Package Resource Index)-Datei kompiliert werden.
-Trotz der nicht kompatiblen Dateiformate, der portablen Klassenbibliothek funktioniert jedoch einem [!INCLUDE[win8_appname_long](../../../includes/win8-appname-long-md.md)] app.
+ Portable Class Library projects store resources in .resx files, which are then compiled into .resources files and embedded in the main assembly or in satellite assemblies at compile time.
+Windows 8.x Store apps, on the other hand, require resources to be stored in .resw files, which are then compiled into a single package resource index (PRI) file.
+However, despite the incompatible file formats, your Portable Class Library will work in a Windows 8.x Store app.

- Um die Klassenbibliothek in einer App im [!INCLUDE[win8_appname_long](../../../includes/win8-appname-long-md.md)] zu verwenden, fügen Sie im Projekt für die App im Windows Store einen Verweis auf die Klassenbibliothek hinzu.
-Visual Studio wird transparent die Ressourcen aus der Assembly in eine resw-Datei zu extrahieren und verwenden sie zum Generieren einer PRI-Datei, von der die Windows-Runtime Ressourcen extrahieren kann.
-Bei der Ausführung der Windows-Runtime führt den Code in der portablen Klassenbibliothek, aber der portablen Klassenbibliothek Ressourcen aus der PRI-Datei abgerufen.
+ To consume your class library from a Windows 8.x Store app, add a reference to it in your Windows Store app project.
+Visual Studio will transparently extract the resources from your assembly into a .resw file and use it to generate a PRI file from which the Windows Runtime can extract resources.
+At run time, the Windows Runtime executes the code in your Portable Class Library, but it retrieves your Portable Class Library's resources from the PRI file.

- Wenn Ihr Projekt der portablen Klassenbibliothek lokalisierte Ressourcen enthält, verwenden Sie das Hub-Spoke-Modell wie für eine Bibliothek in einer desktop-app bereitstellen.
-Um in der App im [!INCLUDE[win8_appname_long](../../../includes/win8-appname-long-md.md)] die Hauptressourcendatei und ggf. lokalisierte Ressourcendateien zu verwenden, fügen Sie einen Verweis auf die Hauptassembly hinzu.
+ If your Portable Class Library project includes localized resources, you use the hub-and-spoke model to deploy them just as you would for a library in a desktop app.
+To consume your main resource file and any localized resource files in your Windows 8.x Store app, you add a reference to the main assembly.
 Zur Kompilierzeit extrahiert Visual Studio die Ressource aus der Hauptressourcendatei und lokalisiert die Ressourcendateien in separate RESW-Dateien.
-Dann wird die resw-Dateien kompiliert, in einer einzelnen PRI-Datei, die die Windows-Runtime zur Laufzeit zugreift.
+It then compiles the .resw files into a single PRI file that the Windows Runtime accesses at run time.

 <a name="NonLoc"></a>
-## <a name="example-non-localized-portable-class-library"></a>Beispiel: Nicht lokalisierte portablen Klassenbibliothek
+## <a name="example-non-localized-portable-class-library"></a>Example: Non-Localized Portable Class Library
- Im folgende Beispiel für einfache, nicht lokalisierten Portable Class Library verwendet Ressourcen, um die Namen der Spalten zu speichern und um zu bestimmen, die Anzahl der Zeichen, die für Tabellendaten reserviert.
+ The following simple, non-localized Portable Class Library example uses resources to store the names of columns and to determine the number of characters to reserve for tabular data.
 Im Beispiel werden die in der folgenden Tabelle aufgeführten Zeichenfolgenressourcen in der Datei LibResources.resx gespeichert.

 |Ressourcenname|Ressourcenwert|
 |-------------------|--------------------|